Planemo

 Publishing to GALAXY Toolshed

 Make sure you refer to the above links while writing tools and their xml wrappers.
-It will be easy to submit tools to Intergalactic Utilities Commission
+It will be easy to submit tools to Intergalactic Utilities Commission IUC, if you followed the above standards. emoji cheatsheet reference used in this documentation.

 Install